Analysis | Bipartisan Senate lunch crew hopes to do more than just break bread together

 But the first two months of the new administration have produced a tense impeachment trial of the previous president and then a go-it-alone $1.9 trillion covid relief package.

-And now Biden’s advisers are suggesting his next major legislation will be something in the range $3 trillion for infrastructure and other liberal priorities, a price tag that has left moderate Republicans like Sen. Susan Collins (Maine) shaking their heads.
+And now Biden’s advisers are suggesting his next major legislation will be something in the range of $3 trillion for infrastructure and other liberal priorities, a price tag that has left moderate Republicans like Sen. Susan Collins (Maine) shaking their heads.

 At that level, Republicans suspect Democrats will again use the budget process known as reconciliation to try to approve a huge chunk of their agenda with only Democratic votes, leaving the “G-20,” as the Senate lunch group bills itself, in an awkward position of constantly talking about bipartisanship even as Biden pursues a party-line approach.

-Yet, they haven’t given up on lunch.
+Yet they haven’t given up on lunch.

 “It’s far harder to demonize someone you’ve broken bread with,” Collins said Wednesday in a telephone interview.